 Here is how you can help to make this world a kinder place for animals:

 Write your local or U.S. legislator to support state or federal protections for animals.

-Adopt animal-friendly practices at home by the transition to a vegetarian or vegan diet, buy cruelty-free products, look at animals through a new lens.
+Adopt animal-friendly practices at home by transitioning to a vegetarian or vegan diet, buying cruelty-free products, and look at animals through a new lens.